-- (6) The affordable housing levy contribution for development in the following affordable housing contribution areas is 5% of the relevant floor area- - (a) the 160 Burwood Road Concord affordable housing contribution area, - (b) the Rhodes East affordable housing contribution area, - (c) the 1 7 Ramsay Road and 5 & 7 Harrabrook Avenue, Five Dock. - (6A) The affordable housing levy contribution for development on land in the Rhodes West affordable housing contribution area, except for Area 4, is 5% of the relevant floor area that exceeds the floor space achieved by applying the maximum floor space ratio that was shown for the land on the Floor Space Ratio Map immediately before the commencement of this subclause. - (7) A condition imposed under this clause must provide for the affordable housing levy contribution to be satisfied- - (a) by dedication in favour of the Council of land comprising- - (i) 1 or more dwellings, each having a gross floor area of not less than 50 square metres, with any remainder paid as a monetary contribution to the Council, or - (ii) other land approved by the Council in accordance with the Affordable Housing Contributions Scheme, with any remainder paid as a monetary contribution to the Council, or - (b) if the person chooses, by monetary contribution paid to the Council. - (8) The rate at which a dedication of land or monetary contribution is taken to be equivalent to the relevant floor area for the purposes of the affordable housing levy contribution is to be calculated in accordance with the Affordable Housing Contributions Scheme. - (9) To avoid doubt- - (a) it does not matter whether the floor area, to which a condition under this clause relates, was in existence before, or is created after, the commencement of this clause, or whether the floor area concerned replaces an existing area, and - (b) the demolition of a building, or a change in the use of land, does not give rise to a claim for a refund of an affordable housing contribution. - (10) In this clause-
+- (5) The affordable housing levy contribution for development on land at 176-184 George Street, Concord West, within the Homebush affordable housing contribution area, is 5% of the relevant floor area that exceeds the floor space achieved by applying a floor space ratio of 1.0:1. - (6) The affordable housing levy contribution for development in the following affordable housing contribution areas is 5% of the relevant floor area- - (a) the Rhodes East affordable housing contribution area, - (b) the 1-7 Ramsay Road, Five Dock. - (6A) The affordable housing levy contribution for development on land in the Rhodes West affordable housing contribution area, except for Area 4, is 5% of the relevant floor area that exceeds the floor space achieved by applying the maximum floor space ratio that was shown for the land on the Floor Space Ratio Map immediately before the commencement of this subclause. - (7) The affordable housing levy contribution for development on land at 160 Burwood Road Concord contribution area is 10% of the relevant floor area. - (8) A condition imposed under this clause must provide for the affordable housing levy contribution to be satisfied- - (a) by dedication in favour of the Council of land comprising- - (i) 1 or more dwellings, each having a gross floor area of not less than 50 square metres, with any remainder paid as a monetary contribution to the Council, or - (ii) other land approved by the Council in accordance with the Affordable Housing Contributions Scheme, with any remainder paid as a monetary contribution to the Council, or - (b) if the person chooses, by monetary contribution paid to the Council. - (9) The rate at which a dedication of land or monetary contribution is taken to be equivalent to the relevant floor area for the purposes of the affordable housing levy contribution is to be calculated in accordance with the Affordable Housing Contributions Scheme. - (10) To avoid doubt- - (a) it does not matter whether the floor area, to which a condition under this clause relates, was in existence before, or is created after, the commencement of this clause, or whether the floor area concerned replaces an existing area, and - (b) the demolition of a building, or a change in the use of land, does not give rise to a claim for a refund of an affordable housing contribution. - (11) In this clause-